Reference

 MOS Event Processor — a YAML-configured Trigger → Condition → Action engine.
 Triggers are database key changes, named events from the EventBus, or cron schedules (UTC).
 Conditions are evaluated before the action fires.

-Actions can call any MOS4 micro service interface (write key, emit event, call service call).
+Actions can call any MOS4 micro services (write key, emit event, call service call).
 Hot reload: new policies are validated and swapped in with in-flight rule draining — no process restart required.
 Parallel rule worker pool with conflict detection.
 Product framing: from the product owner’s point of view, MEP runs state-machine policies on the device.
 The state machine *is* the policy YAML — there is no separate state-machine runtime.
 The T·C·A primitive is the engineering view of the same artefact.

 No-code engines → MEP page →